Thick, custardy, and just ever-so-slightly sweet, corn pudding is a perfect holiday side to balance your plate full of savory and rich foods!

 Notes

-- This is a thick-custardy corn pudding and goes great with all your holiday meals.
+- This thick-custard corn pudding goes great with all your holiday meals.